romkatv/zsh-bench/README.md

 The output of `time zsh -lic "exit"` tells you how long it takes to execute `zsh -lic "exit"` and nothing else.
 If you aren't in the habit of running `zsh -lic "exit"`, there is no reason for you to care one way or another about this number.

+Since the release of zsh-bench several projects have switched from targeting `exit` to meaningful performance metrics.
+The ones I know of are **zcomet** and **zim**.
+There is hope that this trend will continue.

 ### Full benchmark data